 Currently, the whole province is undergoing major economic development due to the influx of foreign investment.
 Tourism is still a major player in the province’s economy.

 Other than the 3 major developed areas in Cambodia, there are many other provinces in the country that boasts of their own unique charms.
-Our listings will include properties in Kampot, Kandal, Battambang, Kep, Katie, and Takeo.
+Our listings will include properties in Kampot, Kandal, Battambang, Kep, Takeo Province.

 Kampot Province is world-renowned due to the Kampot Peppers, organically grown, produced and sold in green, black, white and red varieties.